codex-project/codex/public/docs/codex/1.0/getting-started/documentation-structure.md

 By default, Codex will look for folders in the `public/docs` directory.
 This can be changed through the `codex.php` config file under the `storage_path` key.

-## Folder Structure
 Codex supports multiple *manuals* with accompanying *versions* through a simple folder structure.

-### Manuals
+#### Manuals
 Manuals refer to your projects.
 For instance, say you are the maintainer of a multitude of Laravel packages.
 Each package can have their *own* set of documentation within Codex.

-### Versions
+#### Versions
-Versions refer to tagged releases of your projects.
-Going off our multitude of packages example, each package can have their own set of documentation for each version - 1.0, 1.1, 2.0, etc.
+Versions refer to tagged releases of your project.
+Going off our multitude of packages example above, each package can have their own set of documentation for each version - 1.0, 1.1, 2.0, etc.

+Manuals and their accompanying versions will be auto-detected by Codex.

+## Folder Structure

 ```
 docs/